QED-92/cyber-security/modules/file-inclusion/file-inclusion.md

 ![Filtered output](images/basic-lfi.png)

 **Path traversal** is commonly used in LFI payloads in order to traverse up the directory-tree and back to the root directory.
-You can only go as far back as the root directory, so it doesn't matter if the payload includes extra traversals.
-If you're not sure where you stand in the directory-tree, add as many **../** as you like.
+Traversal stops at the filesystem root, so including additional **../** sequences does not affect the final resolved path.

-Sometimes the parameter value is appended after some prefix.
+Sometimes the parameter value is appended after a fixed directory prefix on the server side.
 Injecting a regular LFI payload may result in an invalid path.
 By prepending a slash **/** to the payload, the prefix is treated as a directory and the path becomes valid.
 It's good practice to resort to this technique by default, because even if there is no prefix, the path will still be valid.

 **Example:**